bioinfologics/sdg_examples/linkage/linkagemaker_linkageuntangler.md

 ns_nr_dg=lu.make_nextselected_linkage()
 ```

-It is interesting to check, as an example, what happen to node 1274 (the first one entering the first repeat):
+It is interesting to check, as an example, what happen to node 1274 (the first one entering the second repeat):

 ```python
 node1490=ns_nr_dg.get_nodeview(1274)